vitaanatis/3kh0/README.md

 All the configuration is done in the `config` folder.
 - `games.json`: It contains the games' names, icons, and link.

-## To-Do
+## CHANGELOG
+# v0.1
-- Make it easier to add games
+  - Made it IMPOSSIBLE for RSHS to block
-- Make a better README.md
+  - Added all the games
+  - New site design
+  - New UI
+  - New Framework